(Image)

 It may seem like a big waste to drop all that’s done, but it’s not that big of a deal.
 You are capable of achieving a lot more than you realize.
 What you’ve done so far is just a small speck of what you can achieve.
 Trying to hold on to what you’ve done just prevents more goodness from coming your way.

 I adopt the drop-and-go approach as needed.
-For the 700+ articles you see on this blog, there have been over 200 articles (give or take) that never saw the light of the day.
+For the 600+ articles you see on this blog, there have been over 200 articles (give or take) that never saw the light of the day.
 Some are 10% complete, some 30% complete, and some about half done.
 When I started out, I would make a point to finish every article.
-I later realized that I was wasting a lot of time writing articles I had lost inspiration for.
+I later realized that I was wasting a lot of time writing articles which I had lost inspiration for.
 On the other hand, when I follow my inspiration, the writing becomes much easier.

 You may ask: Wouldn’t all the work that went into writing the partial posts go to waste?
 Not at all.
 They add to my 10,000 hours of experience.
 I learn from writing them, and this learning will come in handy for my future posts.